kevingduck/ChatGPT-phone/README.md

-# ColdCallGenius AKA ChatGPT Phone
+# Cold Call Genius AKA ChatGPT Phone
 ### Practice realistic cold calls with an AI bot

 ▶️ _Try it now! call 864-387-2800 and test out your best pitch!_